 This clause was introduced as 13.8.3 in version 8.0 to accommodate the potential introduction of an advice service, as requested by WASPA members.
+It was renumbered to 14.8.3 in version 9.0.

 14.8.4.
 Advice provided by this service does not represent a finding as to whether or not a service or advertisement is in breach of the WASPA Code.
 An adjudicator or panel reviewing a complaint against a service or advertisement is not obliged to agree with the advice provided by the checking service.